 In theory, every project could be said to influence everyone somehow.
 Just like a small stone that, when dropped in a lake, creates ripples that disturb the entire surface of the water.

+At the same time, however, one has no power to design for everyone.
+Priorities must be made, and the needs of our project are too immediate to wallow in ifs and perhapses.
 You need to find a way to quickly identify those who your project will impact most, people whose trust you need to gain during the process, and whose influence the project hinges on the most.
+You need to involve yourself in stakeholder mapping.
+And this article will help you to work your way into it.

 What is stakeholder mapping?

-You can do one of the simplest and most powerful kinds of stakeholder mapping on a piece of paper or whiteboard.
+And you can do one of the simplest and most powerful kinds of stakeholder mapping on a piece of paper or whiteboard.

 Such a map is self-evident.
 You see which parties require the most attention (high level of interest, high power level) and which parties require the least (low level of interest, low power level).

-When do you need stakeholder mapping?
+When do you need stakeholder mapping in UX?

 With small projects, it can sometimes be clear from pure instinct who the stakeholders are and how to design for them.
 When your project gets larger, either financially or in terms of ultimate impact, more stakeholders will be involved.
 And it’s a much more challenging task to design for them.